Reggie & Celeste Hodges Donate African Collection to Art Museums

 Hello!
 We’re Reggie & Celeste Hodges, former Peace Corps Volunteers who are donating our West African carvings, textiles, and photos to museums.
-We’ve gone from serving as Volunteers in Sierra Leone 50 years ago to sharing our African art collection with museums today.
-A few articles that tell our story are available here.
+Fifty-some years ago we served in Sierra Leone, then continued working in Africa.
+Today we share our African collection with museums, doing our part to fulfill the Peace Corps Third Goal of increasing Americans’ understanding of other peoples and cultures.

 Carvings and Textiles